proofzero/rollupid/www/content/en/blog/01-hello-world/moxie-vitalik-kubelt.md

 Back in January [Moxie wrote about his first impressions of web3](https://moxie.org/2022/01/07/web3-first-impressions.html) and [Vitalik responded](https://old.reddit.com/r/ethereum/comments/ryk3it/my_first_impressions_of_web3/hrrz15r/).
 Both raised issues fundamental to the future of web3 infrastructure but also, unknowlingly provided the arguments for why and even how to address them.

 In summary, Moxie argues people will never run their own servers and we tend to agree.
-For the majoirty of users, the convenience of centralized services far outweigh any known trade offs in data privacy or other unkown.
+For the majoirty of users, the convenience of centralized services far outweigh any known or otherwise unknown trade offs in data privacy.

 The same convenience of centralized platforms applied to developers seems obviously true when you look at the big uptake in platforms like Infura and OpenSea.
 Ignoring any associated risks, Moxie himself claims **centralized platforms** permit faster innovation than **decentralized protocols** but, is this a valid comparison?

 **Platforms** and **protocols** are two very different categories.
-The former is generally built on the latter introducing complex, opininated technologies, frameworks or otherwise.
-Ultimately, conformance to these opinions, through various incentives, is what makes centralized services so sticky and exploitive.
+The former is generally built on the latter introducing opininated technologies and services.
+These platforms force developers to conform applications to their opinions -- the greater the conformance the stickier the technology and risk of exploitation.

 But what if you could push opinionation to the edge?
 How could that improve outcomes and experience for both developer and user?